vbrusca/ZigMatrixUtils/README.md

 ## Execution Times

 Execution times are calculated after the last unit test that uses them.
+You can find the execution time summary in the test output by searching for the term "Key List".
+An example of the execution time summary is shown below.

 <pre>
 Key List: